Portugal: War over lithium behind the mountains | DW | 08.09.2021

 Portugal's government, however, is pointing to the big picture.
 Three years ago, it adopted a multibillion-euro national lithium strategy.
 It keeps dreaming of a Gigafactory and a refinery for processing lithium ore.

-"There are no concrete commitments by companies to help build a lithium refinery or a battery plan — the odds are the profitable processing of the raw material will happen abroad."
+"There are no concrete commitments by companies to help build a lithium refinery or a battery plan — the odds are the profitable processing of the raw material will happen abroad," he said.

 Nonetheless, the government has already granted two mining licenses and defined nine regions for prospecting in search of what it calls "white gold."
 Almost all of these regions are located in northern Portugal and many of them are in the middle of nature protection zones.
 Some of them are even part of the European Natura-2000 network.